robinpokorny/transform-props-with/README.md

 ### Refs to Components

 React enables to get references to the DOM elements using `ref` props, cf. [documentation](https://facebook.github.io/react/docs/more-about-refs.html#the-ref-callback-attribute).
 When passed to an enhanced component this would point to the *wrapper*.
-The library will rename `__ref` to `ref` so developer can access the DOM element of the inner component.
+The library will rename `__ref` to `ref` so the developer can access the DOM element of the inner component.

 ## Examples